Erika’s BRCA 2 Previvor Breast Cancer Story

 How long did the surgery take?
 How did you feel when you woke up?

-My surgery was about five-and-a-half hours.
-I definitely remembered waking up and being extremely out of it, because of the anesthesia but also the sensation and weight of the implant.
+My surgery was about 5.5 hours.
+I definitely remembered waking up and being extremely out of it because of the anesthesia, but also the sensation and weight of the implant.

 It was just so new.
 It was pretty late in the evening when I woke up, so I really just wanted to go to bed.